 So the body mass index formula is as follows:

-Our BMI calculator makes it a cinch to get your number.
-However, BMI is a rough estimation.
-The result can be misleading for individuals who are well muscled (such as body builders), or those who have lost a significant amount of muscle (such as elderly people).
+Our BMI calculator makes it a piece of cake to get your number.
+However, remember that BMI is a rough estimation.
+The result can be somewhat misleading for individuals who are well muscled (such as body builders), or those who have lost a significant amount of muscle (such as elderly people).

 If you are unsure whether you fall within the "normal" range of muscle mass, consider also using our more specialized calculators.
 The body fat calculator can zero-in on your percentage of body fat, and our lean body mass calculator can tell you how much you would weigh without any fat.

-There are three ranges within the BMI scale:
+There are five basic ranges within the BMI scale: